matbanfi/cellular-automata-tumour-growth-chemotherapy-model/README.md

 The simulation is divided into two stages:

-1. Tumour Growth: the model reproduces the proliferation and spatial expansion of tumour cells, including their interactions with healthy tissue.
+1. Tumour Growth: the model reproduces the proliferation and spatial expansion of tumour cells, including their interactions with healthy tissue
-2. Chemotherapy Treatment: once the tumour reaches a certain stage of development, chemotherapy is introduced to evaluate its impact on both cancerous and healthy cells.
+2. Chemotherapy Treatment: once the tumour reaches a certain stage of development, chemotherapy is introduced to evaluate its impact on both cancerous and healthy cells

 The model investigates how different treatment strategies influence tumour evolution.
 In particular, the following aspects are analysed:

-- Different therapy strategies through model parameters.
+- Different therapy strategies through model parameters
-- Timing of therapy initiation.
+- Timing of therapy initiation
-- Number of chemotherapy infusions and the time interval between them.
+- Number of chemotherapy infusions and the time interval between them
-- Resistance of proliferative tumour cells to treatment.
+- Resistance of proliferative tumour cells to treatment

 By varying these parameters, the project explores how each factor affects tumour progression and treatment effectiveness.